nefarius/BthPS3/README.md

 ## Installation

-Pre-built binaries and instructions are provided by `Nefarius Software Solutions e.U.` and [available as an all-in-one setup](https://github.com/ViGEm/BthPS3/releases/latest).
+Pre-built binaries and instructions are provided by `Nefarius Software Solutions e.U.` and [available via setup](https://github.com/ViGEm/BthPS3/releases/latest).
 Official support covers **Windows 10/11 x64/ARM64** only, filing issues about any other version or architecture will be discarded.

 Check out the companion solution [DsHidMini](https://github.com/ViGEm/DsHidMini) for using the controller in games!